It's All Your Fault: You're the Planner!

 , City of Olathe

 Confirmed SpeakerAimee Nassif is the Chief Planning and Development Officer for the City of Olathe and has over 20 years of public service experience.
 Through her work with the City she, oversees both current and long range planning including plan review, zoning enforcement, zoning map amendments, permitting, budgets, and updates to the Comprehensive Plan and Unified Development Code.
+Aimee oversees Olathe's Healthy Neighborhood's Initiative Program and serves as staff liaison to the Board of Zoning Appeals, Olathe's Historic Preservation Board and Planning Commission.
+She also serves on several technical committees with the Mid-America Regional Council.
 Prior to her work in the Kansas City Metro Area, Aimee was the Planning and Development Services Director for the City of Chesterfield in St Louis, Missouri.
-Aimee teaches a course at the University of Missouri-St. Louis for their Chancellor’s Certificate in Planning and Zoning each fall.
 She is a member of the National, State and Regional American Planning Association.
 Aimee earned her MA in Political Science with an emphasis in Public Policy Administration from the University of Missouri at St. Louis in 2003 and earned her AICP certification from the American Institute of Certified Planners in 2008.

 , City of Webster Groves